rmaroos/python-basic-projects/README.md

 - **Username Generator**
   Generates multiple username suggestions based on user input.

+- **BMI Calculator**
+  Calculates Body Mass Index (BMI) using user height and weight, then displays the BMI value along with its health category

 *(More projects will be added as learning progresses.)*

 ---